AntoineGS/teams-status-rs/readme.md

     - Disadvantages
         - If you join meetings from another client (mobile, web, etc.), this project will not see those status updates.
         - This project does not provide a general "Presence" color sensor

+# Log File Location

+- The application writes its log and panic files to `%LOCALAPPDATA%\teams-status-rs` (typically `C:\Users\<username>\AppData\Local\teams-status-rs`) as `output.log` and `panic.log`.
+- If the application cannot create this directory or file (due to permissions or environment), it will attempt to write logs to the current working directory.
+- If started by Windows auto-launch (e.g., via registry), ensure the user account has write permissions to `%LOCALAPPDATA%`.
+- If logging fails, no log file will be created and you may see a permission error in the Windows Event Viewer or a message box.

 # Example Data